powsybl/pypowsybl/docs/user_guide/network.rst

 .. image:: ../_static/images/test_network_vl2_before_adding_extensions.svg

-Here, similary to busbar sections, the load and the line are randomly localized on the diagram.
+Here, similarly to busbar sections, the load and the line are randomly localized on the diagram.
 You can add extensions on the line and on the load to specify where they are localized in the busbar sections and if they must be drawn on the top or on the bottom.
 We choose that the load *load1* is the first feeder of the busbar section and on the bottom of *VL1*.
 The line *line1* is the second one and directed to the top on *VL1*.
 On *VL2*, the line